netdata/netdata/docs/cloud/manage/role-based-access.md

 #### What roles are available?

-Depending on the plan associated to your space you will have different roles available:
+Depending on the plan associated with your space you will have different roles available:

 | **Role** | **Community** | **Pro** | **Business** |
 | :-- | :--: | :--: | :--: |